-Unless you're a subtle soul who finds poetic inspiration in winter landscapes and activities, Paris in March comes as a relief after months of dark, cold days.
-It may not be the mad symphony of blossoms and whirling pollen that April and May so often bring, but there's something like a gentle thaw at work during this time of year.
+Unless you're a subtle soul who finds poetic inspiration in winter landscapes and activities, Paris in March comes as a relief after months of mostly dark, cold days.
+It may not be the mad symphony of blossoms and whirling pollen that April and May so often bring, but you can expect somethinglike a gentle thaw at work during this time of year.

 You'll see it in both the seasonal flora and in the moods of locals, who often seem to be hopefully creeping out of hibernation as they take to the streets, cafe terraces and even the river quays again.

 This is the period when Parisians start to get back their joie de vivre and enthusiasm, and when the city starts to feel more lively after a few sleepy months.
-Accordingly, this is a great time to explore a few beautiful Paris parks and gardens, soak up any available sun and warmth on a cafe terrace, or fully enjoy walking around in one of the city's charming neighborhoods.
+Accordingly, this is a great time to explore a few beautiful Paris parks and gardens, soak up any available sun and warmth on a cafe terrace, or enjoy exploring some of the city's charming and distinctive neighborhoods.
 There's also plenty on around town in March, from festivals to exhibits and shows.
-If you're in town on St. Patrick's Day, consider joining in on the celebration and get a glimpse of Paris' ever-expanding Irish community.
+If you're in town on St. Patrick's Day, consider joining in on the celebration and get a glimpse of Paris' vibrant Irish community.

 Although spring is well on its way, March is generally still quite chilly, with lows that can take some visitors by surprise if they're ill-equipped for cold temperatures.
+Heavy cloud cover, frequent rain and wind chill are also typical at this time of year.
 These are the key annual averages to keep in mind as you prepare to embark on your trip:

 - Minimum temperature: 5 degrees C (41 degrees F)

 - Maximum temperature: 11 degrees C (51.8 degrees F)